 Black drum, an inshore fish, is easier to catch during winter months in deep holes with hard shell bottoms.
-The legal minimum size is 14-24", but they are not as tasty as slot-sized fish.
+The legal minimum size is 14-24", These slot fish make for the best eats.
 Large schools of black drum can be seen west and north of St. Martins Keys.

 Winter Black Drum Fishing - Capt William Toney

 - Black Drum Fishing: Insight into the lesser-known but highly rewarding winter black drum fishing.

 - Ideal Locations: Deep holes with hard shell bottom in coastal Nature Coast rivers